XpressAI/xircuits.io/docs/main/xircuits-interface/cli-commands.md

 ###  `xircuits`

 Launches Jupyterlab.
-Will initialize `.xircuits` config file at current directory as well as offer to ;load the `xai_components` to the current working directory.
+Will initialize `.xircuits` config file at current directory as well as offer to load the `xai_components` to the current working directory.

 #### Options